agent462/sensu-cli/README.md

 ````
 This format was chosen so you can do some ENV magic via your profile and setting up an alias.
 For details see the [wiki](https://github.com/agent462/sensu-cli/wiki)

-* If your Sensu API has basic auth add the parameters to the config
+* If your Sensu API has basic auth, add the parameters to the config.
 ````
 host  "127.0.0.1"
 port  "4567"